-The Bajaj Dominar 250 is the Sports Tourer, which is designed for the full-on sporting experience along with touring excitement, the vehicle dynamics are very exciting with sporty looks and power pack performance.
-The Bajaj Dominar 250 is powered by 248.77cc powerful engine which provides a great speed and super performance.
-Let’s take a look into its specifications.
+The Bajaj Dominar 250 is the Sports Tourer.
+The design for the full-on sporting experience with touring excitement the vehicle dynamics are exciting with sporty looks and power pack performance.
+The Bajaj Dominar 250 is powered by a 248.77cc powerful engine that provides speed and super performance.
+Let’s take a look at its specifications.

 Bajaj Dominar 250 is a Sports Tourer bike available in India.
-It is available in only 1 variant and 3 colors.
-The Bajaj Dominar 250 is powered by a 248.77cc BS6 engine.
+It is available in only one variant and three colours.
+The Bajaj Dominar 250 gets the power from a 248.77cc BS6 engine.
 With both front and rear disc brakes, Bajaj Dominar 250 comes up with an anti-locking braking system.
-This Dominar 250 bike weighs 180 kg and has a fuel tank capacity of 13 liters.
+This Dominar 250 bike weighs 180 kg and has a fuel tank capacity of 13liters.

-The motorcycle is pitched as a tourer.
-Enhancing its touring character are the bungee straps that are tucked under the seat.
-The straps aim to provide mounting points to mount a tail bag on the motorcycle.
-Important ride-related information is displayed on the primary display while the rest of the information is available on the secondary display on the fuel tank.
+The motorcycle pitches as a tourer, enhancing its touring character are the bungee straps that are tucked under the seat.
+The straps provide mounting points to mount a tail bag on the motorcycle.
+Important ride-related information is displayed on the primary display.
+The rest of the data is available on the secondary display on the fuel tank.

-The new Bajaj Dominar will compete against quarter-liter products such as the Yamaha FZ25 and the Suzuki Gixxer 250.
-It is available in 3 colors, Racing red, Citrus Rush and Black its Ex-Showroom price starts from Rs 1,54,176/-
+The new Bajaj Dominar will compete against quarter-litre products such as the Yamaha FZ25 and the Suzuki Gixxer 250.
+It is available in three colours, Racing Red, Citrus Rush and Sparkling Black.

 Bajaj bikes came into existence in India way back in 1945 by introducing Chetak scooters.
 By 1986 they made a paradigm shift by having it’s focus completely on motorcycles and discontinued scooter manufacturing.
 From there Bajaj was always on course to seal a spot in the top motorcycle manufacturers.
 On the way, Bajaj made tie-up with Kawasaki in 1984 and KTM in 2007 in which former severed tie up in April 2017.
 As a result of years of R & D and technology assistance from KTM and Kawasaki, their models are now finding a place among the top and also within motorcycle aficionados.